steliosot/docs/docs/2_found_team.md

 **:fontawesome-solid-server:  Hi!
 We are Dimitris (left) and Stelios (right), and we are computer systems guys!**

-**We have been working together since 2014 and they are good friends.**
+**We have been working together since 2014 and in 2023 we founded Warestack!**

 ## What is our story?